Azure/azure-sdk-for-js/sdk/monitor/monitor-query/TROUBLESHOOTING.md

 To troubleshoot issues with Azure Monitor Query library, it's important to first enable logging to monitor the behavior of the application.
 The errors and warnings in the logs generally provide useful insights into what went wrong and sometimes include corrective actions to fix issues.

-The Azure client libraries for JavaScript allow you to enable logging either through the environment variable or at runtime.
+The Azure client libraries for JavaScript allow you to enable logging either through the environment variable `AZURE_LOG_LEVEL` or at runtime by calling `setLogLevel` in the `@azure/logger`.

-The following log levels are supported.
-They're listed from most to least verbose.

-- verbose
-- info
-- warning
-- error

-When setting a log level, either programmatically or via the `AZURE_LOG_LEVEL` environment variable, any logs that are written using a log level equal to or less than the one you choose will be emitted.
-For example, setting the log level to `warning` will cause all logs that have the log level `warning` or `error` to be emitted.

 #### Logging via environment variable